- Blackberries and Raspberries (Brambles or Caneberries)

 Summer prune new shoots at 18 to 24 inches

 Raspberries can have a long fruiting season.
-Floricane-fruiting types ripen soon after the strawberry season finishes, whereas primocane-fruiting types can be harvested until a hard frost occurs in the NC mountains.
+Floricane-fruiting types ripen soon after the strawberry season finishes, whereas primocane-fruiting types can be harvested until a hard frost occurs in the North Carolina mountains.
 Ripe berries should be rolled off the plant rather than squeezed or pulled.
 Raspberries are notorious for their poor shelf life.
 Pick them in the morning after the dew has dried and when the air is cool.
 Refrigerate or use promptly.

 For more information on raspberries, see the Blackberry and Raspberry Portal at NC State.